 To find out more about the naming process:

 Report: North Commuter Parkway Bridge – Bridge Naming Engagement Process

 Attachment: North Commuter Parkway Bridge Naming Process - Attachment 1

-Between May 17 and June 22, 2016, the City of Saskatoon, Office of the Treaty Commissioner, Saskatoon Tribal Council, Central Urban Metis Federation Inc., with 29 supporting businesses and community organizations, hosted a month-long series of events to promote reconciliation in Saskatoon.
-The events were intended to engage and inspire citizens on what it means to reconcile and find their own personal call to action.
+The City of Saskatoon, Office of the Treaty Commissioner, Saskatoon Tribal Council, Central Urban Metis Federation Inc., along with 54 supporting organizations, launched a month-long series of activities from May 17 to June 21, 2017 to promote Reconciliation in Saskatoon.

 Economic Development Forum Builds Local Métis Businesses